Yandex Cloud

 For security reasons, we do not recommend enabling public access to hosts with the MANAGER role.

 • --dashboards-node-group: Dashboards host group configuration.
-It is configured in the same way as the OpenSearch host group, except for the host roles.
-You do not need to configure any roles for the Dashboards group.
+It is configured just as the OpenSearch host group, except for the host roles.
+You do not need to set up any roles for the Dashboards group.

 1. Open the current Terraform configuration file describing your infrastructure.

-For a complete list of configurable Managed Service for OpenSearch cluster fields, refer to the Terraform provider guides.
+For a complete list of Managed Service for OpenSearch cluster configuration fields you can update, see this Terraform provider guide.

 2. To create a group of OpenSearch hosts, add the node_groups section to opensearch: